 COVID-19 and the resulting changes in society have truly altered what was once an absolute for supervisors: seeing their staff every day.
 We have finally agreed, or so I hope, that work can be done from anywhere, and we can serve our students from the fairway.
 Taking an afternoon tee time is no longer taboo, it is an expectation.

-The challenge this pandemic has placed on our mental well-being must be dealt with immediately, and by allowing for work-life happiness we will ultimately have more successful teams.
-I realize every supervisor will not share these same beliefs, but for the sake of our employees we need to start thinking about their full 168 hours a week and not just the 40 we knew them nine months ago.
+The challenge this pandemic has placed on our mental well-being must be dealt with immediately.
+By allowing for work-life happiness, we will ultimately have more successful teams.
+I realize every supervisor will not share these same beliefs.
+However, for the sake of our employees we need to start thinking about their full 168 hours a week and not just the 40 we knew them nine months ago.

 As a final thought on COVID-19 in the workplace, we don’t know what we don’t know.
-Everyone is literally making it up on the fly, and as a supervisor, you need to remain as flexible as possible.
-If you think back to early March, did you think we would be here today?
-No way.
-The next 12 months in higher education will certainly be transformative, so make sure they are at least a little easier on your staff members.
-Let them take the afternoon to play golf — I am sure it will keep your team’s work-life happiness up and their tee shots right down the fairway.
+Everyone is literally making it up on the fly.
+And as a supervisor, you need to remain as flexible as possible.
+Let them take the afternoon to play golf.
+I am sure it will keep your team’s work-life happiness up and their tee shots right down the fairway.